1. Attendance and Voting

 a.
 Call to order

 c.
-Reading or review of the minutes of the meetings of the Committee of Six held since the last faculty meeting if they have not already been made available
+Reading or review of the minutes of the meetings of the Faculty Executive Committee held since the last faculty meeting if they have not already been made available

 d.
 Remarks by the President of the College